bhauman/devcards/README.md

 # Devcards is currently under heavy development

-> Expect a new release with many breaking changes soon
+> Expect a new release with many breaking changes within the week :)
 > 6/28/15

 Devcards aims to provide ClojureScript developers with an interactive